GUELIANEBelkacem/EtherealOpenCollective/README.md

 ![](example_pics/propose_fix.PNG)

-- GB then accepts the fix and the bounty is automatically transfered to LJ
+- GB then accepts the fix (visible only on his Account since h'es the owner) and the bounty is automatically transfered to LJ

 ![](example_pics/accept_fix.PNG)
 ![](example_pics/fix_accepted.PNG)